TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

     ```
     </details>

-## 2. Setup your own configuration file
+### b.
+Setup `NF_splicing_pipeline.config`

-Here you will be [adding your own custom config](https://nf-co.re/usage/configuration#custom-configuration-files).
-The config file will be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.

-* To create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.
+This config file will be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.
+If you already created a `NF_splicing_pipeline.config` during the trim test, you can modify it.
+Otherwise, to create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.

-* **You must name your config file `NF_splicing_pipeline.config`**
+**You must name your config file `NF_splicing_pipeline.config`**
+**The `readlength` here should be the read length you wish to trim all reads to, as determined by trim test**

-* Find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config). **NOTE**: You do not need to specify all parameters if the default parameter is acceptable
+Find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config). **NOTE**: You do not need to specify all parameters if the default parameter is acceptable

-* You will need to specify the path to your `reads` and `rmats_pairs` input files.
+You will need to specify the path to your `reads` and `rmats_pairs` input files.
 This string can be a relative path from the directory which you run Nextflow in, an absolute path or even a link.

-## 3. Run the pipeline
+## c.
+Run the pipeline!

-* If you have not done so already, create a new run directory within the appropriate dataset directory with the following format: runNumber_initials_date `run1_LU_20200519`

-* Ensure you have the following files in this directory: `reads.csv`, `rmats_pairs.txt`, `NF_splicing_pipeline.config`
+If you have not done so already, create a new run directory within the appropriate dataset directory with the following format: runNumber_initials_date `run1_LU_20200519`.
+Ensure you have `NF_splicing_pipeline.config` in this directory.

-* Run the pipeline!
+Run the pipeline!
 ```
 sbatch /projects/anczukow-lab/splicing_pipeline/splicing-pipelines-nf/main.pbs
 ```